New Limits on Polarized Power Spectra at 126 and 164 MHz: Relevance to Epoch of Reionization Measurements: Data Processing

 \subsection{Accounting for Ionospheric Effects}

-In P14 and J14, we ignored the effects of the ionosphere, since for Stokes I these are largely changes in source position induced by refraction \citep[for a recent study, see][]{loi15} and these are negligible on the large angular scales considered \citep{vedantham15a,vedantham15b}.
+In P14 and J15, we ignored the effects of the ionosphere, since for Stokes $I$ these are largely changes in source position induced by refraction \citep[for a recent study, see][]{loi15} and these are negligible on the large angular scales considered \citep{vedantham15a,vedantham15b}.
 However, both spatial and temporal fluctuations in the Faraday depth of the Earth's ionosphere will have a strong effect on polarized signal.
-As the total electron content (TEC) varies, it modulates the incoming polarized signal by some Faraday depth which is a function of both the TEC for that time, and the strength of the Earth's magnetic field.
-Though we assume visibilities are redundant in LST for the purposes of averaging to form the power spectrum, they do in fact have variations due to the variable TEC of the ionosphere.
+As the total electron content (TEC) varies, it modulates the incoming polarized signal by some Faraday depth that is a function of both the TEC for that time and the strength of the Earth's magnetic field.
+Though we assume that visibilities are redundant in LST for the purposes of averaging to form the power spectrum, they do in fact have variations due to the variable TEC of the ionosphere.
 Thus, averaging in LST could result in attenuation of signal.
-We are not able to directly image each day and calculate the effects of ionosphere variations based on the properties of celestial sources, but we are able to estimate the size of the effect on the visibilities used in the power spectrum analysis.
+We are not able to directly image each day and calculate the effects of ionosphere variations based on the properties of celestial sources, but we are able to estimate the size of the effect on the visibilities used in the analysis of the power spectrum.

-\subsubsection{Characterizing ionospheric behavior over the observing season}
+\subsubsection{Characterizing Ionospheric Behavior over the Observing Season}

-Ionosphere data is provided by a number of sources.
-We have used that from the Center for Orbit Determination in Europe (CODE), whose global ionosphere maps (GIMs) are available in IONosphere map EXchange format (IONEX) via anonymous ftp.
+Ionosphere data are provided by a number of sources.
+We have used data from the Center for Orbit Determination in Europe (CODE), whose global ionosphere maps are available in IONosphere map EXchange format (IONEX) via anonymous ftp.
 IONEX files from CODE are derived from $\sim$200 GPS sites of the International Global Navigation Satellite System Service (IGS) and other institutions.
 The time resolution of CODE data is 2 hours, and the vertical TEC values are gridded into pixels 5$^{\circ}$ across in longitude, and 2.5$^{\circ}$ in latitude.